spryker/spryker-docs/docs/scos/dev/feature-integration-guides/upcoming-release/cart-integration.md

 {% info_block infoBox %}

-This article describes how to add product variants and product images to an existing cart.
+This article describes how to add product variants and product images to an existing cart and validate price for carts items.
 {% endinfo_block %}

 ## Prerequisites: